juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 docker push us-central1-docker.pkg.dev/sbh-nycitibike-pipeline-main/sbh-nycitibike-pipeline-ar-vmrepo-usc1-p01/nycitibike-rides-docker:v0
 ```

 # Complete!
 At this point, the data pipeline should be functional.
-You should be able to manually trigger the flow from within Prefect and see data from the most recent month updated in Cloud Storage.
+You should be able to manually trigger the flow from within Prefect ("Quick Run") and see data from the most recent month updated in Cloud Storage.

-### Next Step
+# Next Steps
 The next step will be to trigger and run the analytics processes that turn the raw data into a usable analysis.
 That can easily be done within Prefect, but will be separated into a separate Project.